illera88/Ponce/README.md

 Sure!
 Please do pull requests and work in the opened issues.
 We will pay you in beers for help ;)

 ## Limitations
-Symbolic execution has some inherent problems:
+Concolic execution and Ponce have some problems:
 - Symbolic memory load/write: When the index used to read a memory value is symbolic like in `x = aray[symbolic_index]` some problems arise that could lead on the loose of track of the tainted/symbolized user controled input.
+- Triton doesn't work very well with [floating point instructions](https://github.com/illera88/Ponce/issues/59).

 ## Authors
 - Alberto Garcia Illera ([@algillera](https://twitter.com/algillera)) alberto.garcia@salesforce.com